 Would the unit be more appealing with a cosmetic change or two?
 New paint, carpet, appliances, and other relatively low cost updates will shorten vacancies and may pay for the upgrades by collecting rent sooner.
 You want a renter who will appreciate a nice home.

 4. Ask Other Residents for Referrals

 Birds of a feather flock together, so ask your favorite tenants and neighbors if they know anyone looking to move in the hood… and offer a referral bonus in return like a $50 gift card.

 By lowering the bar of the requirements for applicants, you’re increasing the probability that a bad tenant will slip through your screening process.
 In the end, it’s better to wait one more month to find the perfect person than to end up with someone who you’ll regret later.
 Also, trust everyone – but verify everything and trust your gut.

-Lastly, consider hiring a property manager in Orange County who has the skills and expertise to fill vacancies with quality tenants.
+Lastly, consider hiring a property manager in Orange County who has the team, experience and expertise to market your property effectively to fill vacancies with only well-qualified, quality tenants.
 With the right property manager in place, you’ll probably save money too.